ipeirotis/WikiSynonyms/README.md

 </pre>

-<b>6,</b> Enhancement: We added a feature to search disambiguation pages so we add extra synonyms when searching for a keyword.
+Step 6: Enhancement: We added a feature to search disambiguation pages so we add extra synonyms when searching for a keyword.
 -------------------------------------------------------------------------------------------------------------------------------
 We use 1 query to determine if a page is a disambiguous one and if it is an extra one to fetch those page links.